bitprj/devrel/IMC_WebDev/FinalBlog.md

 This looks like a huge chunk of code right now, but let’s break it down!

-For every object in our city, we create a div class for it.
-That way, we can edit it using our CSS.
-HTML is just our canvas for all of our objects, while CSS is like our paint!
+HTML works as the canvas for all of our objects, so for every object in our city, we create a div class for it.
+Once we do that, we can edit those divs using our CSS, which is like our paint!
+It allows us to control how the objects appear on the site, like color, layout, etc.

-Sometimes, objects have “children”.
-For example, since our buildings are placed on the ground, the buildings are “children” of the ground.
+Sometimes, objects have “children."
+For example, since our buildings are placed on the ground, the buildings are the “children” of the ground.
 You can see that “building1” is placed within the “ground” tag in our code.

 Our “building1” also has children of its own.
 Since walls and a roof are components of our building, we place them inside our &lt;building1&gt; tag.
 We repeat this whenever components belong to each other.
-(You can also see this with the grass area and trees)
+(You can also see this with the grass area and trees.)

-After we create all of our objects and their “children”, it is time to close our body and our html tag by using /body and /html.
+After we create all of our objects and their “children,” it is time to close our body and our html tag by using /body and /html.

 When it’s time to design our objects in CSS, we MUST use the exact name we created for them in our HTML.
 For example, if I want to change the color of the bridge in my city, I need to name it “bridge” in my CSS, just like how it is in my HTML.